ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Processor types
 {: #processor-types}

-You are charged different rates that depends on the type of system that you choose for your <!--virtual server instance--> virtual machine.
+You are charged different rates that depends on the type of system that you choose for your  virtual machine.
 Enterprise systems, such as E1080 or E1050, cost more because they provide more processing capacity per core.
 For example, E1080 costs more than E1050.

 You can choose the one of the following core types for your workload:
 * **Dedicated virtual processor cores**